iareintelligent/standards-mapping/README.md

 ### Running the app

-You can access the app live at the following URL: TBD.
+You can access the app live at the following URL: https://mkslalom.github.io/standards-mapping/.

 ### Building the code